 5 tips on how to work as an electrician in Norway

 In Norway there is a great demand for many types of skilled workers, electricians being one of them.
-Working conditions and salaries are only two attractive benefits.
+Working conditions and salaries are only two desired benefits.

 1. You need to know about the DSB